loganpaulmatheny/self-care-center/README.md

 - Technologies and tools: CSS, HTML, JS, local storage, flexbox, basic data types (arrays and objects), query selectors, event listeners
 - Error handling: Learn the basics of error handling implementations
 - HTML & CSS: Build a basic page layout and become more comfortable with CSS Flexbox
-- Local Storage: Become comfortable leveraging local storage
 - Productive: Get faster in thinking through and breaking down a problem into steps to be executed in order

 ### Wins + Challenges:
 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)
 **Wins**
--
+- Radio Buttons and Input: I learned how to gain user input and utilize it to
+- Local Storage: I learned how local storage can be utilized.
+- 'From Scratch': This project represents my first real from scratch solo project!
+An exciting milestone in which I'm eager to continue.

 **Challenges**
 - Views: Getting buttons, inputs, and visuals to come forward on the screen at the right times remains a challenege.
 The code code be refactored to have specific 'view' functions or error handling to not allow for the diverse button pattern combinations that leed to unexpected results.
 I solved most of these problems by trial and error and forced toggling of a function that would change `display: none`.
-- Message Input: The thing that probably took the
 - Flexbox: Getting the page to 'lool right' is probably what took the longest on this project.
-But I do feel I learned a great deal about flexbox and became more proficient with it by the end
+But I do feel I learned a great deal about flexbox and became more proficient with it by the end.
+- Message Input: The thing that probably took the longest for the functionality was the message input block